 Please note that blocking website resource can lead to certain website rendering problems like displaying text only, or page not loading properly, etc.

-If you've any thoughts on Block sites: easily block websites and apps from network access in WiFi settings, then feel free to drop in below comment box.
+If you've any thoughts on Block Websites from Network Access in WiFi Router Settings, then feel free to drop in below comment box.
 Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
 Cheers!